Earn points on your everyday spending and enjoy flights, upgrades and other rewards faster with a frequent flyer credit

-Choosing a credit card maximise earning Qantas Frequent Flyer points will depend on your spending habits, your income and the credit card features you are looking for.
-Frequent flyer credit cards often include additional perks, with airport lounge passes, complimentary travel insurance and bonus points offers.
+Choosing a credit card to maximise earning Qantas Frequent Flyer Points will depend on your spending habits, your income and the credit card features you are looking for.
+Frequent flyer credit cards often include additional perks, such as airport lounge passes, complimentary travel insurance and bonus points offers.
 As a result, these cards can come with a much higher annual fee compared to other types of credit cards, so it’s important to compare and read the terms and conditions – especially if there is a $0 annual fee offer included.
-Some of the benefits you can expect from a Qantas frequent flyer credit card include:
+The following are some of the benefits you can expect from a Qantas Frequent Flyer credit card:

 - Bonus points.
 Get a boost to your Qantas Points balance with a bonus points offer.
 Varying from 10,000 to 75,000 Qantas Points, these offers usually require you to spend a specific amount of money during the first few months you have the card in order to receive the points.

 - Qantas Points per $1 spent.
 Use your card to earn more Qantas Points for your everyday purchases.
-You can earn 0.5, 0.75, 1, or 1.5 Qantas Points per $1 spent depending on which bank and credit card you apply for.
-Higher-tier cards including gold, platinum and black accounts offer more points per $1 spent.
+You can earn 0.5, 0.75, 1 or 1.5 Qantas Points per $1 spent depending on which bank and credit card you apply for.
+Higher-tier cards, including gold, platinum and black accounts, offer more points per dollar spent.

 - Additional perks.
-Qantas Frequent Flyer credit cards often provide additional benefits with airport lounge passes, complimentary travel insurance and 24/7 concierge services to make your travels easier.
+Qantas Frequent Flyer credit cards often provide additional benefits, such as airport lounge passes, complimentary travel insurance and 24/7 concierge services to make your travels easier.